 Nursing home and assisted living facility staff should take extreme precaution and administer psychotropic drugs to frail and vulnerable senior residents only when necessary.
 Older adult patients who are given these types of drugs can be placed at unnecessary risk of falls, hip fractures, and even death.
 If you or a loved one has experienced a fall or injury due to the inappropriate treatment by a long-term facility staff, contact us immediately for a free consultation.
 Prescribing psychotropic drugs to a senior who does not necessarily need them heightens the chance of an adverse event that results in an increased risk of mortality.
 This form of elder abuse is reprehensible and ultimately puts an older adult’s quality of life in jeopardy.

-If you or someone you love has been a victim of abuse or neglect by nursing home or assisted living facility staff, such as those in Los Angeles or Manhattan Beach, California, contact the Law Offices of Ben Yeroushalmi today for a free consultation.
+If you or someone you love has been a victim of abuse or neglect by nursing home or assisted living facility staff, such as those in Los Angeles or Manhattan Beach, California, contact the Yeroushalmi Law today for a free consultation.